 ITDMs are not fans of sales and marketing.
 If you spam them, they’ll call you on it publicly.
 They install ad blockers, opt out of all data or cookie collection and navigate the interwebs using incognito browsers.
 They are focused and don’t want to be bothered.
 Trust me.
 I know several of ITDMs, and they tell me stories.

-Despite these hurdles, you still have to figure out the best way to reach ITDMs and influence their purchase behavior, and it starts with data.
+Despite these hurdles, you must determine the best way to reach ITDMs and influence their purchase behavior.
+It starts with data and insights.

 >> Take me to the ITDM Research <<

 What is an IT Decision Maker ITDM?

 ITDM, which stands for “Information Technology Decision Maker,” is a term used to describe business professionals who make decisions about acquiring and implementing software technologies within an enterprise.
 These pros are sometimes referred to as tech decision-makers within certain organizations.

 As key decision-makers, ITDMs are responsible for evaluating, purchasing, and overseeing the implementation of various software technologies to ensure that the organization’s IT infrastructure remains up-to-date and meets the business’s specific needs.
 Their roles often include researching new technologies, assessing their suitability for the company, and managing the implementation process.